JOIN US NOW!

 A staggering 410 million people relieve themselves outside, out of necessity or custom.
 This can contaminate water sources and expose girls and women to the threat of violence and harassment.

-Adequate handwashing facilities are lacking in homes and schools; many children are unable to practice proper hand-hygiene, the most effective way to prevent COVID-19 and other infectious diseases.
+Access to water, sanitation, and hygiene is deeply interconnected and essential for broader human development and resilience.
+Adequate handwashing facilities are lacking in homes and schools; many children are unable to practice proper hand-hygiene, the most effective way to prevent epidemics and other infectious diseases.
+Investing in safe sanitation and hygiene leads to better health, education, and productivity, while strengthening communities for the future.

 WATCH THE TRUTH ABOUT GLOBAL SANITATION